senotrusov/notes/arch-linux-installation.md

         !!! tip inline end

-            For more information, see the Arch Wiki page on [dm-crypt](https://wiki.archlinux.org/title/Dm-crypt).
+            For more information, see the Arch Wiki on [dm-crypt](https://wiki.archlinux.org/title/Dm-crypt).

         If you choose to encrypt the root partition (`$root_physical`) with LUKS2, the decrypted device becomes `$root_actual`.